awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/using-hls-inputs.md

   + `EXT-X-INDEPENDENT-SEGMENTS`
   + `EXT-X-START`
 + When your job uses accelerated transcoding, your input HLS package must conform to this additional requirement: The duration in `EXTINF` must be specified using a decimal floating\-point, with enough accuracy to avoid perceptible errors when segment durations are accumulated\.

+## Using alternate audio renditions<a name="using-alternate-audio-renditions"></a>

+With HLS rendition groups, you can use the audio selector settings to indicate which alternate audio rendition you want MediaConvert to use\.
+To be eligible for selection, your alternate audio renditions must conform to the following requirements:
++ The renditions must be included in `EXT-X-MEDIA` tags in the input parent manifest\.
++ The `EXT-X-MEDIA` tags must contain a unique combination of GROUP\-ID, NAME, and LANGUAGE values\.\.
++ Audio must be in one of the following supported audio codecs: AAC, Dolby Digital \(AC3\), Dolby Digital Plus \(EAC3\), or MP3\.
++ The child mainfest for your alternate audio rendition must be included in the parent manifest that you used for your Input file URL \(FileInput\)

+ When you specify audio selector settings to identify an alternate audio rendition, the audio selector looks for a matching `EXT-X-MEDIA` tag in the parent manifest\.

+You can use one or more selector settings at a time\.
+For example, given the following `EXT-X-MEDIA` tags, you can identify the audio rendition by the name \(RenditionName\) or language \(RenditionLangageCode\) because these are both unique values across the tags\.

+`#EXT-X-MEDIA:TYPE=AUDIO,GROUP-ID="audio",CHANNELS="2",NAME="English",LANGUAGE="eng",DEFAULT=YES,AUTOSELECT=YES,URI="english_audio.m3u8"`

+`#EXT-X-MEDIA:TYPE=AUDIO,GROUP-ID="audio",CHANNELS="2",NAME="Japanese",LANGUAGE="jpn",DEFAULT=NO,AUTOSELECT=NO,URI="japanese_audio.m3u8"`

+However, because the group ID \(RenditionGroupID\) is the same for both tags, you can't use that alone to identify an audio rendition\.
+You must use the group ID in combination with another value from the `EXT-X-MEDIA` tag to identify the audio rendition that you want MediaConvert to use\.

+If you don't specify audio selector settings, the audio selector looks for audio that's muxed into the video segments\.
+If the video segments don't contain audio, the audio selector uses the first alternate audio rendition from the input parent manifest\.